foresterorg/foresterorg.github.io/content/en/quickstart/index.md

 # Service installation

 The Forester service is a single process with data stored in Postgres database and few directories.
-The recommended installation is via podman:
+The recommended installation is via podman or docker.
+For TFTP (PXE) support, UDP port 69 must be mapped which is only available to root, unless unprivileged port is allowed:

+    sysctl net.ipv4.ip_unprivileged_port_start=69

+To run the application and database in a pod:

     podman volume create forester-pg
     podman volume create forester-img
     podman volume create forester-log
-    podman pod create --name forester -p 8000:8000 -p 6969:6969/udp podman run -d --name forester-pg --pod forester \
+    podman pod create --name forester -p 8000:8000 -p 69:6969/udp podman run -d --name forester-pg --pod forester \
         -e POSTGRESQL_USER=forester \
         -e POSTGRESQL_PASSWORD=forester \